The office will be closed from May 22nd to May 25th for Memorial Day.

 Wondering how your dentist knows if a root canal is necessary?
 It’s more than just asking about pain.
 Here’s what happens during your visit:

-dentist in 92708 area who will give you an accurate diagnosis and the best treatment options.
+Self-diagnosing can be tricky and often leads to unnecessary worry or delay.
+Search for a dentist in 92708 area who will give you an accurate diagnosis and the best treatment options.

 You might be tempted to “wait it out” if your symptoms aren’t severe yet.
 But delaying a root canal can cause bigger problems: